Last Updated on 27 November 2025 by Cycloscope

 Convenience stores

 There are a plethora of convenience stores in South Korea (7-Eleven, FamilyMart, and others), and they are everywhere.
-In these places there’s a good choice of pre-cooked meals for fairly cheap (3€), the quality though is not great.
+In these places, there’s a good selection of pre-cooked meals for relatively cheap (3€), but the quality isn’t excellent.

-There are frozen meals, rice with meat, gimbap, and so on, often with a discount on products close to the expiring date.
-Hot water and microwave are always available.
+There are frozen meals, rice with meat, gimbap, and more, often with discounts on products nearing their expiration date.
+Hot water and a microwave are always available.

-Instant noodles are for sure the cheapest option but beware don’t abuse them, they are very unhealthy (we experienced that ourselves, after making those our primary food source for two months).
+Instant noodles are definitely the cheapest option, but beware: don’t abuse them; they are very unhealthy (we experienced that ourselves after making them our primary food source for 2 months).

-Cheap Korean food such as gimbap, sundae (blood sausage), and ddeokbokki are also available in market stalls, cheap street food is always the best – much better than convenience stores.
+Cheap Korean food such as gimbap, sundae (blood sausage), and ddeokbokki is also available in market stalls, and affordable street food is always the best, much better than convenience stores.

 Supermarkets in South Korea

-Korean supermarkets are nothing like the Japanese ones, no bento (ready-made meals), no wide choices.
-There are though decent varieties of canned food, frozen tteokbokki, cold noodles with powdered sauces, cooked white rice and curry, and so on.
+Korean supermarkets are nothing like the Japanese ones, no bento (ready-made meals), no vast choices.
+There are, though, decent varieties of canned food, frozen tteokbokki, cold noodles with powdered sauces, cooked white rice and curry, and so on.

-Unlike Japanese supermarkets though, there are no microwaves here, so you must use your own cooking gear to heat this stuff up.
+Unlike Japanese supermarkets, though, there are no microwaves here, so you’ll have to use your own cooking gear to heat this stuff.

-Fresh fruit and vegetables are quite expensive, beer is around 1.50€ for a 500cl can, for more specific product prices check Numbeo.
+Fresh fruit and vegetables are pretty expensive; beer is around 1.50€ for a 500cl can.
+For more specific product prices, check Numbeo.

-But the best way to experience real Korean cuisine is to have a Korean person cooking especially for you, so make friends!
-Koreans are very hospitable people and backpacking or cycling around off-the-beaten-path areas is likely to get you invitations for meals.
+But the best way to experience authentic Korean cuisine is to have a Korean person cooking especially for you, so make friends!
+Koreans are very hospitable people, and backpacking or cycling around off-the-beaten-path areas is likely to get you invitations for meals.

 Water Supplies

-Drinking water it’s available everywhere, tap water is perfectly safe in South Korea.
+Drinking water is available everywhere, and tap water is perfectly safe in South Korea.
 Gas stations also have toilets and sometimes showers or just a plastic hose.

-Public baths are widespread but not so easy to recognize (memorize 찜질방), in the countryside, we often used to quickly soak in rice fields irrigation channels, which may seem not too polite but usually, Koreans just laugh at it.
+Public baths are widespread but not so easy to recognize (memorize 찜질방).
+In the countryside, we often used to quickly soak in the irrigation channels of rice fields, which may not seem very polite, but Koreans usually laugh about it.

 Communication in Korea